 - 1 tsp of saline solution (We like Target Brand.
 Read more about this below)

-Always wash hands after playing with this slime recipe and wipe down surfaces thoroughly.
+Safety Tip: Always wash your hands after playing with this slime recipe and wipe down surfaces thoroughly.
 You can read through more of our slime safety tips.

-Once you feel your slime is thoroughly mixed, go ahead and pick it up!
+Once you feel your slime is thoroughly mixed, please pick it up and give it a jiggle!

 This slime does not stick to hands!